-Squeeze chemical remover onto the old caulk bead so it is covered completely.
+Squeeze chemical remover onto the old caulk bead, so the caulk is covered completely.

 Let the caulk remover sit on the caulk as directed by the manufacturer's instructions.
 Some users report that it helps to allow the product to set overnight for maximum effectiveness.

 Inspect the area thoroughly, and remove any remaining caulk residue with the tool.
-A caulk removal tool or razor scraper (see below) can be useful at this point.
+A caulk removal tool or razor scraper can be useful at this point.
 To clean up the old caulk remnants, use a shop vac to thoroughly pick up any debris.

 Clean the surfaces thoroughly with a clean cloth moistened with rubbing alcohol.
 The cleaner the area, the easier it will be for the new caulk to bond properly.
 Let the surfaces dry completely before applying new caulk.